alwaysdata/documentation/e-mails/create-an-e-mail-address/index.en.md

 ## Antispam

-The antispam used to filter out undesired e-mail advertising (*spam*) is the open-source software [SpamAssassin](http://spamassassin.apache.org/).
+The antispam used to filter out undesired e-mail advertising (*spam*) is the open-source software [Rspamd](https://rspamd.com/).

 {{< fig "images/admin-panel_mailbox_antispam.en.png" "Administration interface: E-mails - Antispam" >}}

 - *Score*: the antispam software assigns every message a score based on the probability of it being spam.
 Messages that exceed this score will be saved in a folder.
 The lower the score, the more likely an e-mail will be marked out as spam, so it is preferable to leave the default value.
 - *Folder*: the folder that spam is moved to.
-To specify the trash, enter `Trash`.
+The default folder is `Spam`.
 - *Score for spam to delete*: messages that exceed this score will be deleted immediately, without even being saved in the spam folder.
 Unless you are sure of what you are doing, leave the default value.

-## Antivirus

-The antivirus used to filter potentially infected e-mail is the open-source software [ClamAV](http://www.clamav.net/).
+The [ClamAV](http://www.clamav.net/) antivirus included to Rspamd is used to filter potentially infected e-mail.

-{{< fig "images/admin-panel_mailbox_antivirus.en.png" "Administration interface: E-mails - Antivirus" >}}

-- *Folder*: if the antivirus software has deemed the message infected, then it is moved to this folder.
-To specify the trash, enter `Trash`.

 ## Purge folders